JohnnyPol/Pi_Cluster-ECE_NTUA_2024-2025/NIS/README.md

 ```
 NIS depends on dynamically assigned ports via `rpcbind`.
 If blocked by a firewall, clients won’t be able to communicate with the server.

+## Automation with Ansible Scripts (NIS Server & Clients)

+To simplify and standardize the configuration of all cluster nodes, the NIS setup can be fully automated using the Ansible playbook [**nis_client_setup.yml**](./nis_client_setup.yml).

+This playbook installs the required packages, sets the NIS domain, configures all related files (`/etc/yp.conf`, `/etc/nsswitch.conf`, `/etc/defaultdomain`), creates necessary system users, and restarts services — all in one automated run across every client node.